Dubious origin politically, geographically and historically; but a popular flag anyway.

 Northern Ireland is part of the United Kingdom and as such, uses the Union Flag.

 Until 1974 however, the Government of Northern Ireland used a local flag, known variously as the Northern Ireland Flag, the Ulster Flag or the Red Hand Flag, depending on the speaker's political views.
-Northern Ireland Flag implies the area is part of Ireland which of course it is, geographically, just as North Korea is geographically with South Korea.
+Northern Ireland Flag implies the area is part of Ireland which of course it is, geographically, just as North Korea and South Korea are geographically Korea.

-But it also has political overtones for some people.
-Those people prefer to call it an Ulster Flag, since this is the name of the province.
+But it also has political overtones for some people, who prefer to call it an Ulster Flag, since this is the name of the province.
 But geographically, that is not accurate because three of the nine counties are within the southern Republic of Ireland.
 Politically, the term Ulster avoids using the term Ireland.

 On this page we'll stay in the middle and call it the Red Hand Flag.